cryptpad/chainpad/readme.md

 ## Binding the ChainPad Session to the Data Transport

-To bind the session to a data transport such as a websocket, you'll need to use the `message()` and `onMessage()` methods of the ChainPad chainpad object as follows:
+To bind the session to a data transport such as a websocket, you'll need to use the `message()` and `onMessage()` methods of the ChainPad session object as follows:

 * **message**: Function which takes a String and signals the ChainPad engine of an incoming message.